Muhammad Ajsal: Kerala Blasters

-Inter Kashi
+Inter Kashi (loan)

-On 17 August 2023, the Blasters announced that Ajsal had been loaned to Inter Kashi for a season long loan deal.
+On 17 August 2023, Blasters announced that Ajsal had been loaned to Inter Kashi on a season-long loan deal.

-Gokulam Kerala
+Gokulam Kerala (loan)

 On 3 September 2024, Ajsal joined Gokulam Kerala on a season-long loan.

-Calicut FC
+Calicut FC (loan)

 On 10 September 2025, Ajsal signed for Super League Kerala club Calicut FC on a season-long loan.
+He socred seven goals in the 2025 Super League Kerala and awarded the Player of the Tournament.